Date enacted or revised:

 To be eligible to request sick leave from the Shared Sick Leave Pool, an employee must be a full-time faculty or non-classified staff member who is eligible to accrue sick leave; have completed at least one academic year of service with the university if employed on an academic basis, or one fiscal year of service if employed on a 12-month basis; and have made a contribution of at least eight hours to the shared sick leave pool; and have exhausted all available leave.

-Employees may request sick leave from the Shared Sick Leave Pool by submitting a letter to Human Resources with appropriate documentation from a licensed medical service provider.
+Employees may request sick leave from the Shared Sick Leave Pool by submitting a letter to Human Resources and Student Employment with appropriate documentation from a licensed medical service provider.

 Contributions to the Shared Sick Leave Pool are strictly voluntary.
 Employees who choose to donate may not designate a particular employee to receive funds.
 Also, participants must retain three days (24 hours) of sick leave at all times and are limited to a donation of no more than two days (16 hours) of sick leave every three years.